When it comes to taking creative courses online, the two best options are clear: Skillshare and Domestika.

 It’s also significantly cheaper, with a standard price of $59 per year.
 However, right now there’s a special offer that brings that down to about $20 per year, which is an incredible value.

-Domestika doesn’t typically offer a free trial or any free courses, but to promote the #StayAtHome movement the company has made a handful of its courses free for a limited time.
+Domestika doesn’t typically offer a free trial or any free courses, but as mentioned above the company has made a handful of its courses free for a limited time to promote the #StayAtHome movement.

 Skillshare vs Domestika: Platform